Chitre and the Azuero Peninsular, Panama's best kept secret

 Jagger, Willis and Jones live here

 Chitre has a friendly welcoming atmosphere.
 Its location on the less-rainy Azuero peninsular has already registered with the internationally rich and famous crowd.
 According to several articles and web blogs, Azuero is now home to the likes of pop star Mick Jagger and film stars Bruce Willis and Tommy Lee Jones.

 For now, Chitre and the Azuero Peninsular remain relatively affordable – though this will surely change.
 The town’s friendly downtown core with its many restaurants will, I am sure, be an attraction to many retirees.

 I felt Chitre had an almost “undiscovered” touristy feel about it.
+To get a glimpse of this unique charm, check out our collection of pictures from Chitre.
 I feel quite confident in saying that Chitre is the friendliest small town anywhere in Panama.